 Steroids (corticosteroids) are used in many cases in order to decrease the inflammation.
 The most common ones include prednisolone or prednisone.
 Budesonide, is a weaker steroid, that is also used.
 If the root of IBD or Triaditis is due to an immune-mediated process, then more potent immune system suppressants than steroids are required, such as cyclosporine, chlorambucil, or azathioprine.

-Probiotics are commonly used to help with the bacteria in the GI tract.
+These are commonly used to help with the trillions of beneficial bacteria in the GI tract.
 IBD disrupts these “good” bacteria, and even the antibiotics we use to treat IBD can disrupt the normal GI flora.
+Make sure there is not a chicken or beef base.

 When the liver is involved (Triaditis) we might also use Actigall (ursodiol) or Denamarin (s-adenosyl methionine)